-Toggle on Stop vehicle at photo if you would like your drone to stop before capturing a photo at each capture point.
+Toggle on Stop for Photo if you would like your drone to stop before capturing a photo at each capture point.
 The drone will still accelerate between capture points.
 Enabling this setting significantly increases the amount of time and batteries required to complete your scan.